rif/imgdup2go/README.md

 After inspecting the pairs, if you agree with what the tool found as duplicates you can just remove the duplicates folder; otherwise, move the specific GONE files back into the original directory, removing the prefix.
 To undo everything you can use the -undo flag.

+The algorithms can be switched using -algo flag, in my test I found [avg](http://www.hackerfactor.com/blog/?/archives/432-Looks-Like-It.html) (default) to provide the best results.

-To find more loosely similar images you can increase the sensitivity, to make it even stricter you can go negative.
+For [fmqi](http://grail.cs.washington.edu/projects/query/mrquery.pdf) (Fast Multiresolution Image Querying) you can detect more loosely similar images by increasing the sensitivity, to make it even stricter you can go negative.
 Enjoy!

 ## Install